bytecodealliance/wasmtime/cranelift/docs/langref.rst

 means that every value is defined exactly once, and every use of a value must be dominated by the definition.

-Cretonne does not have phi instructions but uses *EBB arguments* instead.
-An EBB can be defined with a list of typed arguments.
-Whenever control is transferred to the EBB, values for the arguments must be provided.
-When entering a function, the incoming function arguments are passed as arguments to the entry EBB.
+Cretonne does not have phi instructions but uses :term:`EBB parameter`\s instead.
+An EBB can be defined with a list of typed parameters.
+Whenever control is transferred to the EBB, argument values for the parameters must be provided.
+When entering a function, the incoming function parameters are passed as arguments to the entry EBB's parameters.

 Instructions define zero, one, or more result values.
-All SSA values are either EBB arguments or instruction results.
+All SSA values are either EBB parameters or instruction results.

 In the example above, the loop induction variable ``i`` is represented as three SSA values: In the entry block, ``v4`` is the initial value.
-In the loop block ``ebb2``, the EBB argument ``v5`` represents the value of the induction variable during each iteration.
+In the loop block ``ebb2``, the EBB parameter ``v5`` represents the value of the induction variable during each iteration.
 Finally, ``v12`` is computed as the induction variable value for the next iteration.